Phishing Scams: How to Spot Them and What to Do

-Phishing scams are just another attempt to get valuable information.
-Scammers send a mass email to every address they can find.
-Typically the message will appear to come from a bank or financial institution.
-The email states that you should update your information for one reason or another, and they usually provide a link that you can click to do so.
+- Update your information: A message appears to come from a bank, financial institution, or account.
+The email states that you should update your information (like your password) for some reason, and they usually provide a link that you can click to do so.

-Why would somebody do this?
-Well, you can gather a lot of juicy information with a phishing scam.
-First, you can get somebody’s account number and password.
-Then you can try to hijack their assets.
-Some phishing scams ask for all of your personal information (SSN, mother’s maiden name, date of birth, etc) so that they can steal your identity and open credit accounts in your name.
-Some victims of phishing scams have given up their credit card numbers only to find that the card was used fraudulently.
+Thieves can gather a lot of valuable information with a phishing scam.
+First, they can obtain account numbers and passwords to your bank, credit cards, or store accounts.
+Then, they can try to hijack your assets.
+Some phishing scams ask for personal information like your Social Security number, mother’s maiden name, and date of birth, so they can steal your identity and open credit accounts.
+Victims of phishing scams who give up their credit card numbers may find that somebody used the card fraudulently.

 Why People Fall for Phishing Scams

 Although you might associate phishing attempts with poorly spelled emails, they've evolved beyond that.
 A sophisticated phishing scam can trick almost anybody.
 They use a variety of tricks to make the message look legitimate.
 For example, they might steal bank graphics and terminology from actual bank email messages or websites.
 Or the link provided in the email may appear to go to the bank’s website, but victims actually arrive at a different site.